harvard-lts/etd_dash_service/README.md

 - Coverage badge adapted from [Ned Batchelder](https://nedbatchelder.com/blog/202209/making_a_coverage_badge.html)

-### Run hello world example
+### Run hello world example locally

-- Clone github
+- Clone this repo from github
-- Checkout ETD-166 branch
-- celeryconfig.py
-`cp celeryconfig.py.example celeryconfig.py`
-- replace rabbit connect value with dev values
-- .env
+- Create the .env by copying the .example.env
 `cp .env.example .env`
+- Replace rabbit connect value with dev values (found in 1Password LTS-ETD)
+- Replace the `CONSUME_QUEUE_NAME` and `PUBLISH_QUEUE_NAME` with a unique name for local testing (eg - add your initials to the end of the queue names)
 - Start up docker
 `docker-compose -f docker-compose-local.yml up --build -d --force-recreate`

-- bring up DEV ETD Rabbit UI
+- Bring up DEV ETD Rabbit UI (https://b-7ecc68cb-6f33-40d6-8c57-0fbc0b84fa8c.mq.us-east-1.amazonaws.com/)
-- look for `etd_submission_ready` queue
+- Look for `CONSUME_QUEUE_NAME` queue

+- Exec into the docker container
+`docker exec -it etd-dash-service bash`
-- run invoke task python script  (celery must be installed locally)
+- Run invoke task python script
-`pip install celery`
 `python3 scripts/invoke-task.py`

-- look for `etd_in_storage` queue, and get the message in the rabbit ui
+- Look for `PUBLISH_QUEUE_NAME` queue, and get the message in the RabbitMQ UI
 - and/or tail ./logs/etd/{containerid}supervisord_queuelistener_stderr.log to see activity

-- Known issue: dropping a message directly on the `etd_submission_ready` queue in UI not being properly read by task, nor progressing it to the next queue.
-Must run script.
+### Manually placing a message on the queue

+- Open the queue in the RabbitMQ UI
+- Click on the `CONSUME_QUEUE_NAME` queue (the name that you assigned this env value to)
+- Open Publish Message
+- Set a property of `content_type` to `application/json`
+- Set the Payload to the following JSON content `{"id": "da28b429-e006-49a5-ae77-da41b925bd85","task": "etd-dash-service.tasks.send_to_dash","args": [{"hello":"world"}]}`